jdk24/fossgis_project/README.md

 The [proposal](proposal/Proposal.pdf) as well as the [presentation](presentation/gis.pdf) are deprecated because the analysis workflow was enhanced and adjusted.

+The updated workflow was visualized in a [diagram](report/workflow.png).

 Results of the analysis are discussed in a [scientific report](report/report.pdf).